BenTaylorPublic/screeps/README.md

 Power
     Gaining power levels
         Use observers to check rooms

+New Role - Stocker
+    Always have 1 (maybe have more? idk, just 1 single for now) Just move and carry body
+    Just used to stock extensions, spawns, and towers Remove stocking logic from Laborers
+        (currently expensive I think)
+        Would mean Laborers JUST upgrade
+    Logic for stocking should be
+        When spawning or shooting turrent
+        Request energy equal to the amount spent
+        The creep has a priority queue of things it needs to stock (towers > spawn > extensions, no aging)
 ```
 ### Long term:
 ```
+Attack
+    Priority target's via flags
+    Attack params/modes
+        Large
+            Very similar to now
+            Only attack when 1 of the attack creeps has < 300ish ticks to live Once the creep spawns, provide a time estimate of when it will begin (using tick time) Rooms should not make any other creeps until the attack is done (like AttackQuick)

 Spawning
     Spawns could have a queue
     This would save the spawn logic from assembling a body every tick until it's able to be used